 Recently, during some college courses, I wrote a paper on domestic violence.
 This 35-page thesis educated me even more than my abnormal psych classes and experience combined.
 Reading the Warning Signs and Red Flags on The National Domestic Violence Hotline (click all the tabs to learn more about “Emotional Abuse:, “Sexual Abuse & Coercion”, and “Financial Abuse”) brought back some painful memories.
 Memories of a time when… I was a victim.

 When a woman – even a Christian – is in an abusive relationship and being controlled by fear and threats of retaliation.
 When she is being cheated on and gas-lite to believe she is “crazy” or making false accusations for not trusting him completely… she is a victim.

 A woman on the receiving end of physical, emotional, sexual, and/or financial abuse doesn’t stay for fun and enjoyment.
 She’d rather the crazy-making stop.
 She believes the lies that it will never happen again.
-She prays to God to intervene.
+She prays for God to intervene.

 She seeks out her pastor, to help fix things.
 She is praying that the pastor will see through the lies and deceitfulness (adultery with his “friend”) and understand where the problem is.
 She has done everything that she knows to do to try to correct these abuse issues and save her marriage.

 The “hurting people, hurt people” lie.

 A pastor’s wife, at a church I was attending while married, tried to convince me that I was being treated with such cruelty because my abuser was a “hurting person.”

 That I should be extending WAY MORE grace than I had already done, because “hurting people hurt people.”
 I felt the blame being shifted onto me for not allowing further abuse, to be lied to, or to be manipulated.
 I had had enough.
 I wanted off of the narcissistic roller coaster.

 Toxic, dangerous people of this world pretend to be the “victim.”